Having a job while you are in college helps reduce your student debt, builds your resume and increases your chance of success in college.

 The Student Employment office will forward your application to the employer of your choice.

-Please join the office of Student Employment on congratulating Jasveer Sandhu, a junior and Walla Walla University’s 2020 Student Employee of the Year.
+Please join the office of Student Employment on congratulating the 2021 Student Employee of the Year, Joseph Santana, a Senior at Walla Walla University.

-Jasveer’s supervisor have this to say about her:
+Joseph’s supervisors have this to say about him:

 “This year has been exceptionally difficult in that housing was significantly impacted by the ever-changing realities of COVID-19.
 I can say with full confidence that I do not know how we could have survived this year without Joseph.
 He has proven to be an important and needed employee.
 Some notable instances include him organizing resident storage in order to fit the items of students who did not return to the residence halls after Spring Quarter was dismissed.
 He took charge of the overwhelming process of packing 100+ resident rooms when the university moved to one person per room.”

 “He is highly respected by RAs, RADs, fellow deans, and residents because he possesses a high standard of professionalism.
 When he communicates with current or perspective parents/student, he does so in a way that translates to respect and empathy.”